| Title: | Mixed Models for Repeated Measures |

 "Empirical-Jackknife" (CR3), and "Empirical-Bias-Reduced" (CR2).

-is "Kenward-Roger" then only "Kenward-Roger" or "Kenward-Roger-Linear" are allowed for vcov
+If method is "Kenward-Roger" then only "Kenward-Roger" or "Kenward-Roger-Linear" are allowed for vcov.

 used for degrees of freedom, see the following table: